Facebook Album Refresh button

 So future releases of Darktable will allow image uploads up to 2048px.

-#5 Updated by Vlad Berditschewski about 6 years ago
+#5 Updated by Vlad Berditschewski over 6 years ago

 Thanks for fixing the resolution issue!